 The Social Concerns Box for September is for the Mary Jane Simpson Scholarship Fund

 Each year this fund awards college scholarships to DC public school seniors with high potential, who are coping with difficult backgrounds and have very low incomes.
-This fund is managed jointly by Bethesda Friends Meeting, Friends Meeting of Washington, and Langley Hill Friends Meeting.
+The fund is managed jointly by Bethesda Friends Meeting, Friends Meeting of Washington, and Langley Hill Friends Meeting.
 BFM plays a vital role in funding, selecting the awardees, and making decisions about the program’s policies and practices.
-Since the scholarship fund first began, it has awarded 106 scholarships to graduates from 20 DC Public schools.
-The amount of each scholarship is now $6,000, and each year the program supports about 17 students through their four years of college.
+Since the scholarship fund first began, it has awarded 163 scholarships to graduates from 20 DC Public schools.
+The amount of each scholarship depends on the donations received--and ranges from $1,500 to $2,500 per year per student for the four years of college.
+Each year the program supports about 5-10 students, again, based on the funds we have.
 Please be generous.

-The Social Concerns Box for October is for the Interfaith Housing Coalition
+The Social Concerns Box for October is for Interfaith Works

 A Wider Circle is the recipient for the Social Concerns Box in December.
 It is a local non-profit organization that assists individuals and families moving out of shelters to more stable living situations.
 A Wider Circle also offers intensive courses on job skills, financial planning, stress management, nutrition, and parenting.
 Its mission is to end poverty.
 Anyone in need of help can find it there.
 In one year, A Wider Circle furnished the homes of more than 13,300 children and adults and delivered more than 400 educational programs.
 They also recycled more than three million pounds of furniture and home goods.
-More than 10,000 volunteers came to serve at A Wider Circle in 2013, including members of BFM three times that year.
+More than 10,000 volunteers serve at A Wider Circle annually, including members of BFM several times a year.

-The Social Concerns Box for May is for the Literacy Countil of Montgomery County
+The Social Concerns Box for December is for Bread for the City